Alexander The Great 291 by Andy Warhol

 Medium: Screenprint on Lenox Museum Board

-Photo credit: Head of Alexander the Great Bronze.
-Greek or Roman.
-Late Hellenistic to Hadrianic, ca. 150 BCE — 138 CE.
-(New York, the Metropolitan Museum of Art.)
+Photo credit: Head of Alexander the Great Bronze, Greek or Roman, late Hellenistic to Hadrianic period, ca. 150 BCE–138 CE, The Metropolitan Museum of Art.

 Share this page: